 Hint: if you are using tiny Brussels sprouts, want to prevent them from getting mushy, or simply want to keep more of their crunchiness, we suggest adding them only after the first 30 minutes with the Italian herbs.

-You can also roast Brussel sprouts apart (see recipe) and add them right before serving.
+You can also roast Brussels sprouts apart (see recipe) and add them right before serving.

-Roasted Brussel sprouts and carrots make this gluten-free healthy side dish shine, but you can get creative and use root veggies like golden beets, sweet potatoes, and red potatoes.
+Roasted Brussels sprouts and carrots make this gluten-free healthy side dish shine, but you can get creative and use root veggies like golden beets, sweet potatoes, and red potatoes.